 - lemon thyme leaves

-- Divide evenly among 3 pans and bake in the preheated oven for 25 minutes until a toothpick comes out clean.
-I bakes 2 layers together and then the third one later.
+Divide evenly among 3 pans and bake in the preheated oven for 25 minutes until a toothpick comes out clean.
+I baked 2 layers together and then the third one later.

 Cool in the pans for 10 minutes, then remove cakes from the pans and cool completely on a wire rack.